Honey bees are amazing collaborators, the very origin of the term “hive mind.” Every day is like an expertly-tuned eighty-thousand-piece orchestra.

-Except in the air in front of the hive, that is…
+Except in the airspace in front of the hive—there it’s a shit show.

-I’ve been keeping bees for a few years now.
+I’ve been a mediocre backyard beekeeper for a few years now.
 I’m not very good at it yet.
 But I try.
+At the moment, I’ve got one hive sharing the garden with us that is on its fourth year.
+My longest run yet!

-That cloud of girls flying around in front of the hive has always fascinated me.
+That cloud of foragers flying around in front of the hive has always fascinated me.

 When I first started keeping bees, it scared me a bit.

 It looked threatening.
-Potentially aggressive.
+Aggressive.
 I pictured them taking offense at my presence, chasing me away, dozens of stingers piercing my skin.

 Then I sat down next to my first hive one afternoon and watched them for about half an hour.